Flammable1850/pacman-cache-automation/README.md

 Step 2:

-To run this script on a monthly basis, use the code in the file called paccache.timer.
+To run create thos scro[t, use the code in the file called paccache.timer.
+Remember that the date in the code is based on your own personal preference.

 Step 3: